 Caging

 Caging is a tactic that uses your own buildings to restrict a chosen group of units to an area inside your base for a range of benefits.
-A simple technique that if executed correctly can win you a game and if not, sabotage it.
+A simple technique that can win you a game if executed correctly and sabotage it if not.

 The good

 Caging properly allows you to have groups of units, away from the army, that serve as additional targets for enemy special buildings.
 With proper cages enemy vulcanoes, erasers, hexes and other nasty effects go from being extremely strong to a mild annoyance.
-Building cage walls early without filling the cages can nulify the cost of building the walls of the cage and allow you to be able to quickly respond to enemy specials.
+Building cage walls early without filling cages can nulify the cost of building the walls and allow you to quickly respond to enemy specials.
 Certain races can further increase the survavibility of caged units or provide units that are very effective at defending your base from pushes when using a front cage.

 The bad